stakater-archive/StakaterCloudDocs-Archived/content/sre/faq/developers.md

 - Red Hat JBoss Fuse Integration Services
 - Red Hat Single Sign-On.

-### Are IBM Cloud Paks available on Stakater Red Hat OpenShift (SRO)?
+### Are IBM Cloud Paks available on Stakater Agility Platform?

-A number of IBM Cloud Paks are available as add-ons for Stakater Red Hat OpenShift (SRO), including:
+A number of IBM Cloud Paks are available as add-ons for Stakater Agility Platform, including:

 - IBM Cloud Pak for Integration
 - IBM Cloud Pak for Application